jh3y/aby-recipes/README.md

-# AbY recipes :zap:
+# russ recipes :zap:

-My personal recipes for using `AbY` :rabbit:.
+My personal recipes for using `russ` :rabbit:.

 _made with :heart: by [jh3y](twitter.com/_jh3y) 2016_